Bridgeconn/vachan-admin/README.md

 ### View Logs

 In case of any errors the logs can be found in the vachan-admin.log file in the main project folder.
-If this file is auto generated and shows the final output and the errors encountered.
+This file shows the final output and the errors encountered.
 For Bible uploads it shows a summary report of the final list of usfm files parserd and uploaded.

 ### Configuration